MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/capture-and-view-ing-usb-traces-with-microsoft-message-analyzer-.md

 ## Install and launch Microsoft Message Analyzer

-1. [Download Microsoft Message Analyzer](https://www.microsoft.com/download/details.aspx?id=44226) and install the tool by following **Install Instructions** on the download page.
-After downloading, follow the install prompts and select **Update items**.
+1. Install the tool **Microsoft Message Analyzer**  by following on screen Instructions and select **Update items**.

 2. After installation completes, the tool launches and the start page is shown.

+> [NOTE]
+> Above instructions are only for the users those are already downloaded above tool before retired

 ## Set up a trace session and capture USB events